CaseyPYZ/Interactive-Lab-Hub/Lab 1/README.md

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+One thing that I noticed at this stage is that the placement of the device might be a problem.
+Originally, the idea is to

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*